toxholm/UWMadisonPGSC-PD/README.md

 ---

-### Session 3: Building the Right Resume
+### Session 3: Your Resume: From Good to Great

 __When and Where:__ October 17, 2019; 2:30-3:30; Room 5310, Chamberlin Hall

-__Overview:__ A guide to writing the right resume for the job you want.
-More details to come soon.
+__Overview:__ In this workshop we will begin with the basics and talk through strategies and steps to create a winning resume.
+Good resume’s don’t get you jobs but great ones do!
+From the various parts of a resume to the fine details that really matter, this workshop will include a 10 point checklist to ensure you focus on what really matters.
+After this workshop you will have the skills, tools, and know how to update your existing resume or start from scratch if you don’t have one yet.
+Feel free to bring any resume related questions to the workshop.
 (Speaker Michelle Holland)

 ---